jon-bit/forbidden-knowledge-revealed/README.md

 The book of forbidden knowledge is a collection of useful resources in the IT field.

 ### Requirements to get in the book (2 out of 3 needed, or special permission):
-- Open source and/or source available  (a git repo/account needed)
+- Open source and/or source available
 - Must be an organization compared to a company
 - Must support a good cause